 And when you fully embrace the present moment, you stop postponing life and start living it.

 The way you see your life shapes the life you create.
+Sometimes a single shift in perspective is all it takes to see the world differently.

 You May Also Like